yvnggodemis/Chimera/README.md

 # Chimera

-A useful interface for working with typical help desk functionality of Active Directory Built 100% in Powershell
+A useful interface for working with typical help desk functionality of Active Directory Built 100% in Powershell with Access Control Based on User Job Title in Active Directory or by Adding their SamAccountName in Optional Text Files

 ## Features